woefoe/gm-fotka-ext/README.md

 ## Todo-maybes

 * Censoring avatars
-* Logging of live stream messages
+* Highlighting observed users so You don't miss their messages